If a king judges the poor with truth, his throne will be established forever.

 Equity seeks first to discern what is objectively true and, consequently, to render a ruling or verdict solely on that basis.
 Equality, on the other hand, prioritizes pursuing a desired or preferred outcome without regard to what is objectively true.
 In King Solomon’s case, it would have meant taking a sword and dividing a child in two.

 Scripture teaches that the providence of God reigns over all outcomes and judgments that come to pass in this world (Proverbs 16:33).
 So even when the outcome of a disputed matter is not what you or I may have desired, as believers in an altogether holy, just, and righteous God, we remain steadfast in the hope that one day all wrongs will be made right—just as God, who cannot lie, has promised (Leviticus 19:18; Romans 12:19; Colossians 3:25; 2 Thessalonians 1:6-9; 1 Timothy 5:24; Revelation 7:16-17).

 “Let my judgment come forth from Your presence; let your eyes look with equity.” — Psalm 17:2 (NASB)

 Biblical justice is first and foremost a matter of equity, not equality (Proverbs 2:9).
 There is a distinction to be made between the two and it is not an insignificant one.

-Any concept of equality that is not fundamentally rooted in equity can never be regarded as justice.
+Any concept of justice that is not fundamentally rooted in the pursuit of equity can never be regarded as equality.

 Followers of Jesus Christ are to judge with truth in mind, not outcome.
 That principle is emphasized by Jesus Himself in John 7:24, where He says, “Do not judge according to appearance, but judge with righteous judgment.”

-Believers in Jesus Christ are to judge with equity and leave any consequences to an omniscient and omnipotent God who alone is sovereign over all outcomes.
+Believers in Jesus Christ are to judge with equity and leave any and all consequences of those judgments to an omniscient and omnipotent God who alone is sovereign over all outcomes.

 Soli Deo Gloria!